jlinschool/TranscriptionAnalysisProject/README.md

 ![Form](/images/Form.png)

 Upon completion of this form, handwriting was compiled into a single PDF with each page being a subsequent individual's response.
 These PDF's were filed into an S3 bucket for loading and data analysis.
+Once this was done, SageMaker as well as notebooks in the .ipynb format were used for data analysis.

 ## Architectural Overview
 ![Roadmap](/images/Map.jpeg)